IBM/z_ansible_collections_doc/source/release/zos-core-cycles.rst

 z/OS core release and life cycle
 ================================

-The z/OS core (``ibm_zos_core``) collection is developed and released on a flexible release cycle; generally, each quarter a beta is released followed by a GA version.
+The IBM z/OS® core (``ibm_zos_core``) collection is developed and released on a flexible release cycle; generally, each quarter a beta is released followed by a GA version.
 Occasionally, the cycle may be extended to properly implement and test larger changes before a new release is made available.

 End of Life for this collection is generally a 2-year cycle unless a dependency reaches EOL prior to the 2 years.
 For example, if a collection has released and its dependency reaches EOL 1 year later, then the collection will EOL at the same time as the dependency, 1 year later.